danielefriolo/ledgerMPC/README.md

 # ledgerMPC
-MPC toolkit for ledger interaction, successfully tested with MPyC and EMP-ag2PC libraries.
-It can be run with Ehtereum, Hyperledge Fabric, and with a local artificially created ledger aimed for testing.
+MPC toolkit prototype for ledger interaction, developer by UNISA crypto group, It is successfully tested with MPyC and EMP-ag2PC libraries.
+It can be run with Ehtereum, Hyperledger Fabric, and with a local artificially created ledger aimed for testing.

 ## Installation

 1. Clone this repository.

-1. Go to the `target/` folder where the file mpctoolkit-1.0-SNAPSHOT.jar is located.
-Or
+1. Use the pre-built file `mpctoolkit-1.0-SNAPSHOT.jar` located in `target/` or.

 1. Install [Maven](https://maven.apache.org/install.html#:~:text=The%20installation%20of%20Apache%20Maven,distribution%20archive%20in%20any%20directory)